 The President's Desk: A Resource Guide for Teachers, Grades 4-12

 Invite your students to take a seat at The President's Desk and discover what it means to hold the highest office in the land.
 This online interactive exhibit features JFK's treasured mementos and important presidential records.
 Primary sources ranging from recordings of meetings in the Oval Office to family photographs populate the site and provide an engaging and fascinating look into John F. Kennedy's life and presidency.
-The President's Desk Resource Guide provides an overview of the Desk and suggested curriculum-relevant lesson plans and activities. http://microsites.jfklibrary.org/presidentsdesk
+The President's Desk Resource Guide provides an overview of the Desk and suggested curriculum-relevant lesson plans and activities.
+To access the President's Desk interactive exhibit: http://microsites.jfklibrary.org/presidentsdesk

 1963: The Struggle for Civil Rights